kelsoncm/code2pdf/README.md

 ## How to use

-Execute docker image informing the source code at `/code`, the output PDF will as `_.pdf`.
+Execute docker image informing the source code at `/code`, the output PDF will be `_.pdf`.

 ```bash
 docker run --rm -v $PWD:/code kelsoncm/code2pdf .